mynar7/SPA-challenge/README.md

 1. The app is not mobile responsive.
 1. Occasionally the API will return a broken image.
 I haven't found a clean solution to check for broken images with JS.
 I could pick a set of 18 working images at the start, but the image variety is worth the tradeoff having to refresh the app to get new images.
+1. Some images do not have a color variant from the API.
+This may be mistaken for a break in the application vs the nature of the API results.
 1. Images are currently animated using CSS transitions and because of the nature of Grid containers, are set to fixed widths.
 If not set to a fixed size, the images will expand the grid containers beyond their set size.
 1. I was not able to attempt background color transitions because I could not find an API that returned transparent image URLs.
 I do not think I would have been able to animate color changes with CSS alone.
 1. The App does not fill the window size like in the video.
 This was not explicit in the specification and would be difficult to implement for varying screen sizes with my use of CSS transitions and fixed widths of images.